paulmillr/noble-hashes/README.md

 Audited & minimal JS implementation of hash functions, MACs and KDFs.

 - 🔒 [**Audited**](#security) by an independent security firm
-- 🔻 Tree-shakeable: unused code is excluded from your builds
+- 🪶 Minimal: 2.7KB (gzipped) sha256, unused code is excluded from your builds
 - 🏎 Fast: hand-optimized for caveats of JS engines
-- 🔍 Reliable: chained / sliding window / DoS / ACVP tests and fuzzing
+- 🔍 Reliable: chained / ACVP tests ensure correctness
 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
 - 🦘 Includes SHA, RIPEMD, BLAKE, HMAC, HKDF, PBKDF, Scrypt, Argon2
-- 🥈 Optional, friendly wrapper over native WebCrypto
+- 🥈 Wrapper with identical API over native WebCrypto
-- 🪶 22KB (gzipped) for everything, 2.4KB for single-hash build

 The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).